 For entry into the MAppPsy(Comm) students need to have completed a bachelor's degree with a major in psychology, including PSYCH302 Community, Culture and Diversity and PSYCH307 Psychological Research Methods (or their equivalents).
 Good preparation at undergraduate level for entry into the MAppPsy(Comm) includes papers which expose you to some or all of the following: the study of social issues, applied social research, biculturalism, feminist perspectives, critical psychology and social policy.
-To enter the Masters programme you will need to have a grade of at least B+ average in psychology undergraduate papers.
-(Note that directed studies cannot be included in the calculation of grade average.)
-You can also be admitted to the second year of the MAppPsy(Comm) if you have completed either a BSocSc(Hons) or a PGDipPsych with a grade average of at least B+ and have completed (or completing) the compulsory papers listed above.

-&lt;sup>1 Students who have not previously completed PSYCH302 will be required to do PSYCH502
+1 Students who have not previously completed PSYCH302 will be required to do PSYCH502